hakaru-dev/hakaru/docs/intro/probprog.md

 our model and throwing out all events that didn't agree with the data we had.
 How well would this work if we changed our model slightly?
-Suppose our data wasn't boolean values, but instead the difference of strengths, and we want to not just whether alice will win, but by how much.
+Suppose our data wasn't boolean values, but instead the difference of strengths, and we want to not just whether Alice will win, but by how much.

 As we pose more complex questions, posing our models as rejection